 According to Statista, in October 2018 we had 3.9 billion unique mobile internet users and more than 50 per cent of all website traffic worldwide was generated through mobile phones.
 A great web design is no longer a luxury but something of a necessity.

-Creating a great web experience for mobile users requires more than just creating responsive web design, though.
+Creating a great web experience for mobile users requires more than just creating responsive web design (though a top website builder can help, as can your web hosting choice).
 In this article, you can discover the foundational mobile-site design principles.

 01. Build goal-oriented experiences